emelie-nilsson/Milstone-project1/README.md

 ## Credits
 ### Code
-All code is taken from Code Institute LMS (Learning Management System) and modified to fit the website.
+All code is inspired by different lessons and mondules in Code Institute's LMS (Learning Management System).
 ### Content
-The font family is from [Google Fonts](https://fonts.google.com/) The icons in the footer and in the benefits section, were taken from [Font Awesome](https://fontawesome.com/).
+The font family is from [Google Fonts](https://fonts.google.com/).

+The icons in the footer and in the benefits section, were taken from [Font Awesome](https://fontawesome.com/).
 ### Media
-The images of the project on different devices are created using a website called [Are you responsive?](https://ui.dev/amiresponsive)
+The images of the project on different devices, are created using a website called [Are you responsive?](https://ui.dev/amiresponsive)

 The logo is made by [ChatGPT](https://chatgpt.com/) and the favicon by [Favicon](https://favicon.io/).

 The rest of the images are all downloaded from [Freepik](https://www.freepik.com/).